dylanlott/dylanlott.github.io/_posts/2016-4-23-WorldBuilder.md

 To be honest, I haven't yet chosen a database for this project yet, so we'll figure that out in a later point.
 This is a build thread, after all.

 For the MVP, we will only be focusing on the Worlds feature.
 However, it is handy for further down the road to know what our other features and data will look like, which is why I chose to mock them up now as well as decide the data structure as best I could.

-So here goes:

-* User --> Worlds
-One to Many

-* Worlds --> Notes
-One to Many (i.e. Each world will have notes with various info)

-* Worlds --> Objects
-One to Many

-* Worlds --> Characters
-One to Many

-* Worlds --> Events / Timelines
-One to Many (Events data will be used to auto-populate a timeline feature)

-* Worlds --> Races / Peoples
-One to Many

-* Worlds --> Technology
-One to Many

-* Peoples --> Religions
-One to Many

-* Religions --> Objects
-One to Many

-* Religions --> Events
-One to Many

-* Characters --> Events
-One to Many

-* Characters --> Worlds
-One to One

-* Characters --> Religions
-One to One

-* Characters --> Objects
-One to Many

-* Characters --> Characters
-One to Many (i.e. friendship / affiliations)

 ## App Setup and Skeleton